CyberNeonHD/CyberNeonHD/readme.md

-- 👋 Hi, I’m Ethical
+- 👋 Hi, I’m CyberNeon
 - 👀 I’m interested in programming and Cyber Security